Columbia

 Access to Transit Services

 The Transit Connectivity Index measures transit service levels.
 It is based on the number of bus routes and train stations within walking distance for households scaled by frequency of service.
-The City of Columbia's Transit Connectivity Index value is 5.2, scoring 0.5 a point in the City Scorecard.
+The City of Columbia’s Transit Connectivity Index value is 5.2, scoring 0.5 points in the City Scorecard.

 Vehicle Purchase Incentives